 Mr. Rutt earned a bachelor's degree in theology and economics from the University of Creighton.
 He has worked as a community organizer, social worker, and has taught at Metropolitan Arts Institute in Phoenix.
 He is working toward a Master of Catholic Educational Leadership at the University of San Francisco.
 In the Office of Faith and Justice, he oversees Freshman Breakaway, Sophomore Service Project, and The Ignatian Encounter.

 Director of Liturgy, Co-Director of Liturgical Music, Justice Outreach Coordinator

-Along with teaching religion at Loyola Academy, Mr. Gonzales, SJ, serves as the director of liturgy, co-director of liturgical music, and as justice outreach coordinator.
-He attended Loyola Marymount University, has served as a Jesuit volunteer, and recently completed his masters in social work with an emphasis on migration studies at Loyola University Chicago.
+Along with teaching religion at Loyola Academy, Mr. Gonzales serves as the director of liturgy, co-director of liturgical music, and as justice outreach coordinator.
+He attended Loyola Marymount University and recently completed his masters in social work with an emphasis on migration studies at Loyola University Chicago.

 Activities Coordinator Mrs. Hornbeck joined the Brophy staff in 1998 after serving two years as a parent volunteer in the Special Events office.
 She is originally from South Bend, Indiana and attended Ball State University where she majored in elementary education.
 Mrs. Hornbeck is the activities coordinator for the Office of Faith and Justice and moderates the Blend Club and Garden Club.
 She has mentored and tutored with Brophy's Loyola Service Project for 16 years.